 I have written three posts granting awards for various games throughout the year.
 They are all deserving winners, and I appreciate every one of them for a variety of reasons.
 However, we now come to the one game that is nearest and dearest to my heart, and anyone who has read my blog with any consistency can probably guess which game it is.
 Or if not the actual game, at least the developer.

 Whenever I am between games, I always return to my roots–Dark Souls.
 I recently finished another playthrough of DSII: SotFS in anticipation of the Prepare to Try boys* doing a full playthrough in February.
 I played as a strength caster, which is now my favorite way to play Souls games.
 Nothing feels as good as a Greatsword +10 in hand and an array of powerful pyromancies/hexes/spells/miracles.
 There were still people playing, and I was able to summon humans for several bosses, even in the DLC.
 I love that the Souls community is alive and thriving, though not so much when I get invaded.
-I had one invader wag his finger at me when I used an Estus to heal, but if you fucking come into my world, I’m going to do whatever I can to come out alive.
+I had one invader wag his finger at me when I used an Estus to heal, but if you fucking come into my world, I’m going to do whatever I can to come out of it alive.

 The invader system is one reason I play offline until the bosses much of the time.
 I know it’s a beloved part of the games for many people, and so I accept that it will never change.
 Not to mention there will probably not be another Soulsborne game, but that’s besides the point.
 I hate PvP, and I know that anyone still doing it now must be really good at it because they’ve been doing it for so long.
 I’ve been invaded in the DLC area in NG+, and think about that.
 There’s someone camping out in the DLC in NG+ of a game that came out almost four years ago.
 Has it really been that long?